grandseiken/factorio-ultracube/README.md

 * You're looking for a "vanilla plus" experience.
 * You need compatibility with other large/overhaul mods.
-* You can't live without the ability to scale up a base arbitrarily.
-While there are still benefits in going big, you can't always just stamp down more production in the usual way here.
+* You can't live without the ability to scale up production arbitrarily.
+(There are still benefits in going big, and ways to do so, but you can't always just stamp down more machines in the usual way.)
 * You're not willing to experiment at least a little bit with combinators and circuit conditions.

 ## Comparison to other overhaul mods

-There aren't huge numbers of intermediate products or incredibly involved recipe chains.
-There's more fluid and byproduct handling, but hopefully nothing masochistic.
-Additional complexity and difficulty lies largely in logistics and macro-level interactions.

-The aim is to have roughly comparable scope to the base game in terms of raw volume of content, but to frequently present new and interesting challenges.
+In terms of raw volume of content, Ultracube probably lies somewhere between the base game and Krastorio 2.
+Playtime might vary, but the scope isn't excessive.

+As for difficulty, it's trickier to compare.
+Ultracube mostly avoids the long, complicated recipe chains with many intermediate products often found in overhaul mods.
+There are only a handful of raw resources, and many recipes are fairly simple.
+There's a bit more fluid and byproduct handling, but nothing masochistic.

+Instead, additional complexity comes largely from logistics and macro-level interactions.
+While individual recipes might not seem complicated on the surface, it'll be difficult to make them all run efficiently together.
+Other processes might need a bit of careful planning or lateral thinking to get working at all, even if they only have a few steps.

+Progression should be relatively clear, without too much hunting around in the tech tree for what's next, but at the same frequently presenting new and interesting challenges.

+The overall feel is probably closer to something like Freight Forwarding (but maybe a bit more radical) than other overhauls.

-# Development status
+## Development status and roadmap

-Endgame is not quite finished.
-Subject to balancing.
-Feedback welcome.
+Endgame is not quite finished, and especially the latter half or so of the mod will likely be subject to some balance passes after further playtesting.
+Feedback is welcome!

 # Compatibility